 The registration process

 So, turns out you do need to register for tax in British Columbia.
 Don’t worry!
-Just follow these instructions from the British Columbian tax authority on how to register for British Columbian PST.
+Just follow these instructions on how to register for British Columbia PST.

 Ultimately, you will receive a PST registration number, which establishes you in the British Columbia tax system as a legal business.
 This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.